Altinn/altinn-studio-docs/content/notifications/send-notifications/_index.en.md

 The _recipient lookup result_ provides insight in the probability of Altinn being able to send the notification to the recipients stated in the order.
-By checking the contents of this object after posting an order alternative measures can be taken before the requested send time for reserved persons or recipients where no contact details have been identified.
+By checking the contents of this object after posting an order alternative measures can be taken before the requested send time if there are reserved persons or recipients where no contact details can be found.

 |    Property    |                                                  Description                                                   |
 | :------------: | :------------------------------------------------------------------------------------------------------------: |